Unit VIII. Healing the Soul

 Native American Stages of Journeying

-The Call may come at any time but it is usually at puberty (or young adulthood
+The Call may come at any time but it is usually at puberty (or young

-Initially, it may simply be leaving home to try one’s wings in the world.
+his/her soul.
+Initially, it may simply be leaving home to try one’s

-Or it can take the form of a mid-life crisis during which the individual
+wings in the world.
+Or it can take the form of a mid-life crisis

-seeks a teacher and a compatible tradition.
-Wandering may be followed
+during which the individual seeks a teacher and a compatible tradition.

-by a cocoon stage in which a metamorphosis takes place: all one’s old life
+Wandering may be followed by a cocoon stage in which a metamorphosis takes

-is finally discarded, and this gives rise to a commitment to devote
+place: all one’s old life is finally discarded, and this gives rise

-one’s life to the soul’s journey.
-This commitment is absolute and life-changing.
+to a commitment to devote one’s life to the soul’s journey.
+This commitment

-To prepare for soul initiation, one must leave home, i.e., say goodbye to
+is absolute and life-changing.
+To prepare for soul initiation, one

-the old life and prepare for the new.
-This takes time and its duration
+must leave home, i.e., say goodbye to the old life and prepare for the new.

-and feeling tone may resemble the dark night of the soul with which we are
+of the soul with which we are already familiar.

 Soul initiation involves the tests and trials that determine one’s readiness